appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/how-to-export-audit-logs.md

 <dd>

-*Example:* Here we will format the logs into a format accepted by the [Segment API](https://segment.com/docs/connections/sources/catalog/libraries/server/http-api/).
+*Example*: To format the logs into a format accepted by the [Segment API](https://segment.com/docs/connections/sources/catalog/libraries/server/http-api/), use:

 ```js
  // highlight-start